 Spread: 1.00 to 2.50 feet

 Bloom Time: May to June

 Bloom Description: Strawberry pink, white, or purple

 Tolerate: Rabbit, Deer

-When grown from seed, this biennial foxglove produces only a basal rosette of light green, oblong leaves in the first year.
+Digitalis purpurea is a biennial foxglove that produces only a basal rosette of light green, oblong leaves in the first year from seed.
 Flowers are borne in the second year in terminal, one-sided racemes atop leafy, 2-4' tall (infrequently to 5') spires arising from the centers of the basal rosettes.
 Pendulous, 2-3" long, tubular, funnel-shaped, dark rose-pink to purple (sometimes white) flowers with purple and white spots inside are closely grouped along each spike.
 Flowers are attractive to hummingbirds.
 Plant leaves are a source of the drug digitalis and are highly poisonous.
 A late spring bloomer that reaches its peak about the same time as roses begin to bloom.
 After flowering, plants can become somewhat scraggly by late summer, and, because they are biennials, consideration may be given to removing them from the garden as soon as they release their seed.
 Individual flowers resemble the snipped off fingers of a glove, hence the common name of foxglove.

-Powdery mildew and leaf spot, if left untreated, can damage foliage considerably by late summer.
+No serious insect or disease problems.
+Powdery mildew and leaf spot, if left untreated, can depreciate foliage considerably by early to mid-summer.
 Dense crowns may rot in soggy, poorly-drained winter soils.
 Potential insect pests include aphids, mealy bugs, slugs and Japanese beetle.